SAP-samples/teched2025-DT266/exercises/ex03/README.md

  <kbd><img src="images/DeactivateTrace.png" alt="Deactivate Trace" width="90%"></kbd>

-We now created a trace of the error which we can analyse in the next exercise.
+We now created a trace of the error which we now can analyse.